elizabethgarza/Spanish-Diacriticizer/README.md

 #TODO formatting edits on tokens.

-For some unidecoded words, like "espanol", the model simply has to perform a dictionary lookup to determine whether or not the "n" should have a diacritic.
-But for others, like "esta", this operation will not suffice because there are two viable word forms stored in the value entry: "está" and "esta".
-In such cases, the model has to be given more information about the words before it can predict whether or not to add a diacritic to the letter "a".
+For some unidecoded words, like "espanol", the model simply has to perform a dictionary lookup to determine whether or not the *n* should have a diacritic.
+But for others, like *esta*, this operation will not suffice because there are two viable word forms stored in the value entry: *está* and *esta*.
+In such cases, the model has to be given more information about the words before it can predict whether or not to add a diacritic to the letter *a*.

 Unlike computers, humans would quickly be able to decide which of the two words is correct by analyzing the word’s grammatical context.
 For example, in this sentence--

-`Esa casa [esta] sucia. / That house [is] dirty.`
+*Esa casa [esta] sucia. / That house [is] dirty.

---a writer can quickly determine that the correct form of the word "esta" should be "está" because it functions as the verb, "is," instead of the adjective "this".
+--a writer can quickly determine that the correct form of the word "esta" should be "está" because it functions as the verb, *is*, instead of the adjective *this*.

 Outside of a grammatical context, there are also three simple pronunciation-based rules which humans can rely on, as long as the word is not a homophone: